jesse-ai/docs/docs/docs/utils.md

 :::

 ::: warning
 There might be situations where this helper returns a qty exceeding the available capital leading to an exception.
 The reason for this is a very close stop loss (often due to the usage of the ATR).
 You can check this with the calculator above.
-That's not a error, but expected behaviour of the formula.
+That's not a error, but expected behavior of the formula.
 You might want to add a logic limiting the qty to a maximum percentage of the capital.
 :::

 ```py